 Malkangani seeds are strong antioxidant, aphrodisiac, stimulant, digestive, cardio and brain tonic also known as Jyotishmati.
-Since these seeds are thermogenic they should not be taken in high doses.
-The oil extracted from seeds is bitter, thermogenic and improves memory.
+Since these seeds are thermogenic they should not be taken in a high doses.
+The oil extracted from seeds are bitter, thermogenic and improves memory.
 It is found highly beneficial in stimulating intellect and sharpening the memory.
-Jyotishmati oil is nervine tonic, rejuvenator and an anti-depressant.
+Jyotishmati oil is a nervine Tonic, rejuvenator and an anti-depressant.
 Since Oil is a powerful stimulant for neuromuscular system it is used for the treatment of rheumatism, gout and paralysis.
 Malkangani is strong stimulant for neuro-muscular system.

 Malkangni, Jyotishmati or Celastrus is a medicinal climbing vine which is found almost throughout India up to altitude of 1800 meters.
 This herb is used in Ayurveda for thousands of years to treat brain related disorders and improving intellect.

 Malkangni, Kangani, Jyotishmati, Sphutabandhani, Svarnalota, Black-Oil tree, Intellect tree, Climbing-staff plan are few common names of the plant Celastrus paniculatus.
 In Ayurveda, the seeds and the seeds oil are the mainly used for medicinal purpose.

 The seeds are present in globose, yellow, transversely wrinkled depressed, tri-lobed, bright yellow colored capsules or seed pod.
 There are about 3-6 seeds in one capsule.
 The seeds are small and oval shaped.
 Initially the seeds are red and gradually turns deep red color.
 The seeds are used to treat cough, and as a brain and the liver tonic.